 2020 Route 18 Approved Recommendation Map

-To improve access to transit and the rider experience, METRO staff recommends replacing Route 4 with a METRO Connect microtransit zone.
+To improve access to transit and the rider experience, Route 4 Levy/Amboy will be replaced by both a METRO Connect zone, providing better all-day local neighborhood access to transit, and an am/pm peak period express route, offering a fast and direct connection from the Levy/Amboy area to the River Cities Travel Center.
 This change will provide convenient, on-demand, nearby transit service to more residents and eliminate a large, one-way transit loop with a termination point that riders find confusing for accurate schedule prediction.
-This change would include placing a transit stop for the Levy/Amboy microtransit zone at Willow & Pershing for connections to Route 13 UA – Pulaski Technical College and Route 10 McCain Mall.
-Following public feedback for this recommendation, METRO will operate a Route 4 Levy/Amboy express bus during peak morning and afternoon commuting times.
+This change includes enhancing a transit stop for the Levy/Amboy microtransit zone at Willow & Pershing for connections to Route 13 UA – Pulaski Technical College and Route 10 McCain Mall.
+Following public feedback, METRO added a Route 4 Levy/Amboy express bus during peak morning and afternoon commuting times to the transit network plan.
 This route will operate on the same neighborhood loop as the existing route and will operate along I-40 and I-30 to reach the downtown Little Rock bus station for transfers to the larger network.

 Map of Approved Route 4 Express and Levy/Amboy and Shorter College Microtransit Zone